CS439: Principles of Computer Systems

 Paste the code into your homework.

-Compile your program from 1) on the CS Linux machines
+Compile your program on the CS Linux machines

 using gcc.
 Use command line options to: